ChickenSLAYER94/Client-and-Server-containers-using-Docker/README.md

 The server-side container runs a server application using an Alpine image.
 It performs the following steps:

 1. Generates a file named `file.txt` and calculates its MD5 checksum.
-2. Stores the file and its checksum in a persistent volume called `/serverdata`.
+2. Stores the file and its checksum in a persistent volume called `/servervol` mounted in '/serverdata'.
 3. Transfers the file and checksum to the client using a Python-based HTTP server.
 4. Creates a user-defined network called `applicationserver` to facilitate communication with the client within the same network.